adrianratnapala/2023-web-censorship-laws/web-safetyism.md

 As an author of one of the [unreleased submissions][LINK], I wonder what the purpose is.
 Protecting my privacy is my own affair, and anyone who finds the document offensive can take it up with me.
-And if the department feels some legal risk from having my scribblings on it's website -- that's a hint that we shouldn't have such laws.
+If the department feels some legal risk from having user-generated conent on it's website -- that's a hint that the law change to reducin rather than increasing such risks.
+The overall effect of this safetyist urge to moderate content has been to mute the voice of the public - and not just in the context of this one administrative cockup.

-This age of internet censorship should have been the chance for the free world to show America the inferiority of it's ways.
-But, thanks to the rise of web safetyism, governments around the world instead determined to vindicate the most paranoid rantings of gun-toting, liberty fanatics from James Madison onwards.
-Governments are starting to make censorship mandatory, and America's constitutional order is starting to look like the world's only line of defense.

 So far in this millenium, public discourse has moved onto digital platforms owned and controlled by a handful of private companies.
 There might have been a